 Some guitars feel like they have more songs in them than others.
 What’s your go-to guitar when you need some inspiration?

 Again its gotta be my Les Paul, every song I’ve ever written has come from playing that in my bedroom and p*ssing off my neighbours.

 Who inspired you as a guitarist?

-When I first started playing it was the standard Slash, Angus Young, Toni Iommi sorta thing as I grew up and got more into punk I appreciate song writing more than I do a face melting solo.
+When I first started playing it was the standard Slash, Angus Young, Toni Iommi sorta thing as I grew up and got more into punk I appreciate songwriting more than I do a face-melting solo.
 Simple and catchy.
 So people like Billie Joe Armstrong and Kurt Cobain are my biggest influences.
 But Kurt Ballou of Converge is the fucking King.

 Are there any brands you’re particularly loyal to?

 I’ve always been more of Gibson/Epiphone man myself.
 I’m not sure if that’s because I love the Les Paul shape or whatever but gotta love em.
-Reckon I could pull of a Flying V. And Ernie Ball when it comes to strings.
+Reckon I could pull off a Flying V. And Ernie Ball when it comes to strings.
 Ever since I first started playing I used them and now we are endorsed by them so I’m so stoked.